-Darren's most recent feature, the alternate-reality romantic mystery ‘Frequencies’ (formerly ‘OXV: The Manual’) won a raft of awards on its festival run and was released in cinemas across the US to rave reviews: The New York Times called it "fiercely intelligent", Indiewire called it "a wildly original sci-fi treat", Ain't It Cool News "adored it", and The Hollywood Reporter commented that it had "the political heft of a 1984 or Brave New World".
+Darren writes and directs for both film and television, with his most recent feature, the alternate-reality romantic mystery Frequencies (formerly OXV: The Manual) winning a raft of festival awards before being released worldwide to rave reviews: The New York Times called it "fiercely intelligent", Indiewire called it "a wildly original sci-fi treat", Ain't It Cool News "adored it", and The Hollywood Reporter commented that it had "the political heft of a 1984 or Brave New World".

-- British Academy of Film & Television Arts
+British Academy of Film & Television Arts

-- Bachelor of Arts in Film and English Studies, UEA
+Bachelor of Arts in Film and English Studies UEA